Independence weights for causal inference with continuous treatments: Measuring and Controlling Weighted Dependence with Energy Statistics

-where $C_g=3\|g\|^2_\calH \geq 0$ is a constant depending on only $g$. \end{lem} For any $a\in \calA$ if $\mu(\cdot,a)\in\calH$, we can see that $\calD(\bw)$, modulo a constant, acts as a bound on the systematic bias term \eqref{eqn:error_decomp_indep_first} as long as $\mu(\cdot,a)$ is sufficiently smooth.
+where $C_g=3\|g\|^2_\calH \geq 0$ is a constant depending on only $g$. \end{lem} For any $a\in \calA$ if $\mu(\cdot,a)\in\calH_{\calX}$, we can see that $\calD(\bw)$, modulo a constant, acts as a bound on the systematic bias term \eqref{eqn:error_decomp_indep_first} as long as $\mu(\cdot,a)$ is sufficiently smooth.
 Thus, if $\mu(\bx,a)$ is contained in $\calH$, then we can expect weights with smaller $\calD(\bw)$ to lead to smaller systematic bias.
 The space $\calH$ is a reasonably broad class of functions as it contains the Sobolev space of functions with square-integrable functions with $r < \lceil (p+1)/2\rceil$-th differentials \citep{mak2018support, huling2020energy}.
 Our goal for the next section is to define weights that are optimal in terms of our criterion.
-The weights that minimize $\calD(\bw)$ will result in mitigation of the dependence of $A$ and $\bX$ induced by nonrandom selection into treatment.
+The weights that minimize $\calD(\bw)$ will result in mitigation of the dependence of $\bX$ and $A$ induced by nonrandom selection into treatment.

-It is natural to wonder whether it would instead be more appropriate to simply define a distance as $\int|\varphi^n_{\bX,A,\bw}(\bt,s) - \varphi^n_{\bX}(\bt)\varphi^n_{A}(s)|^2 \omega(\bt,s) \mathrm{d}\bt \mathrm{d}s$ and construct a relationship between this distance and Euclidean norms computable from data.
+In contrast to the measure \eqref{eqn:bal_criterion} comprised of the distance covariance term \eqref{eqn:extrac}, it is natural to wonder whether it would instead be more appropriate to simply define a distance as $\int|\varphi^n_{\bX,A,\bw}(\bt,s) - \varphi^n_{\bX}(\bt)\varphi^n_{A}(s)|^2 \omega(\bt,s) \mathrm{d}\bt \mathrm{d}s$ and construct a relationship between this distance and Euclidean norms computable from data.
 However, we have found that the resulting quantity can be empirically problematic and unreliable.
 Further, we have found that \textit{optimization} of such a quantity cannot be achieved reliably by existing algorithms and is thus not suitable for the proactive construction of weights.
 Our proposed quantity, while more complicated, does not exhibit any of these issues in the sense that it reliably measures dependence, and, as we will demonstrate, it is straightforward to optimize with existing quadratic programming software.